Shatur/neovim-tasks/README.md

 For a more complex example take a look at [cargo.lua](lua/tasks/module/cargo.lua).

 You can also edit existing modules in right in your config.
-Just import a module using `require('tasks.modules.module_name')` and add/remove/modify any fields from the above.
+Just import a module using `require('tasks.module.module_name')` and add/remove/modify any fields from the above.